OctopusDeploy/docs/src/pages/docs/projects/version-control/github/index.md

 ## Older versions

-- Prior to 2024.3.12703 when the new UI navigation was introduced, the GitHub Connections page is located in the Library section of Octopus.
+- Prior to version 2024.3.12703 when the new UI navigation was introduced, the GitHub Connections page is located in the Library section of Octopus.